-oreane
+Credits

-- Psychology core courses (610, 620, 630, 640, 650) 10
+Psychology core courses (610, 620, 630, 640, 650) 10

-- Counseling psychology core courses 35
+- Counseling psychology core courses 25

-(707, 710, 711, 712, 713, 714, 715, 717, 718, 780) 35
+35

 Practicum sequence (672 [2+2+2+2], 673 [2+2], 795 [4+4], 796 [4+4]) 28

 Advanced Psychological Tests and Measures (750) 4

 - Electives (minimum) 6

 - Statistics (601, 602) 8

 A statistics sequence that may be substituted for the doctoral

 language requirement 8

 - Thesis credits (minimum) 1

 - Dissertation credits (minimum) 12

+The comprehensive written examination is prepared, administered ar d graded

-• The comprehensive written examination is prepared, administered and by program faculty.
-At least one faculty member from each departmen
+The comprehensive written examination is prepared, administered and graded by program faculty.
+At least one faculty member from each department participates in the oral portion of the comprehensive examination.

-- by program faculty.
-At least one faculty member from each department participates in the oral portion of the comprehensive examination. - Dissertation at least one faculty member from each department is required on the student's dissertation committee. - Internship 2,000 hours postmaster's with 1,600 hours over no more than two years.
+- Dissertation at least one faculty member from each department is required on the student's dissertation committee. - Internship 2,000 hours postmaster's with 1,600 hours over no more than two years.
 The internship site must be approved in advance by the Collaborative Program Internship Committee. - Students must maintain a 3.50 GPA in their content courses each year in the Department of Psychology.